JUST ONE LIGHT CAN MAKE A DIFFERENCE

 WHO WE ARE

-Courtney is a biologist and social scientist who has worked within the conservation and animal welfare field for over 30 years.
-With a diverse background in biology, law, and psychology, she has provided leadership for diverse national and international programs and policy initiatives.
+Courtney is a biologist, social scientist and strategic policy advisor who has worked within the conservation and animal welfare field for over 30 years.
+With a diverse background in biology, law, and psychology, she has provided leadership for diverse national and international programs and policy initiatives where she seeks to align science with ethics.

 Courtney has served as a campaigner, strategist, policy expert, and program director for numerous non-governmental organizations, and always with a passion for seeking balanced solutions that promote understanding, empathy, and awareness.